 Considering Pod scheduling and disruption

-When scaling down, cluster autoscaler respects scheduling and eviction rules set on Pods.
+When scaling down, the cluster autoscaler respects scheduling and eviction rules set on Pods.
 These restrictions can prevent a node from being deleted by the autoscaler.
 A node's deletion could be prevented if it contains a Pod with any of these conditions:

 - The Pod's affinity or anti-affinity rules prevent rescheduling.